-(Millions of yen) 2020 2019 The present value of the defined benefit obligations at beginning of year 362,080 342,130 Current service cost 1 10,639 9,804 Interest expense 2 2,209 2,710 Remeasurements Actuarial (gains) losses arising from changes in demographic assumptions (337) 2,389 Actuarial (gains) losses arising from changes in financial assumptions (8,622) 17,402 Actuarial (gains) losses arising from experience adjustments 399 365 Benefits paid 3 (14,120) (12,381) Exchange differences on translation of foreign operations and other (1,171) (339) The present value of the defined benefit obligations at end of year 351,077 362,080
+(Millions of yen) 2021 2020 The present value of the defined benefit obligations at beginning of year 351,077 362,080 Current service cost 1 9,938 10,639 Interest expense 2 2,281 2,209 Remeasurements Actuarial (gains) losses arising from changes in demographic assumptions (1,154) (337) Actuarial (gains) losses arising from changes in financial assumptions (564) (8,622) Actuarial (gains) losses arising from experience adjustments 577 399 Benefits paid 3 (12,835) (14,120) Exchange differences on translation of foreign operations and other 3,132 (1,171) The present value of the defined benefit obligations at end of year 352,452 351,077 plan assets is recognized in profit or loss and included in financial expenses or financial income in the consolidated statement of income.
+3. The weighted average duration of the defined benefit obligations in Japan was mainly 17.2 years at December 31, 2021 and 17.2 years at December 31, 2020.

 Notes: 1.
-Current service cost is recognized in profit or loss and included in cost of sales, selling, general and administrative expenses and other operating expenses in the consolidated statement of income

-2. Interest expense or interest income associated with the net of the present value of the defined benefit obligations and the fair value of plan assets is recognized in profit or loss and included in financial expenses or financial income in the consolidated statement of income.
+Current service cost is recognized in profit or loss and included in cost of sales, selling, general and administrative expenses and other operating expenses in the consolidated statement of income.
+2. Interest expense or interest income associated with the net of the present value of the defined benefit obligations and the fair value of